 like The Beatles, Cilla Black, Gerry Marsden that came through in 1963 was a unexpected drama student and gave him access to the kind of theatre and television contacts that he only would have got had be been a success at RADA.
-Pop music had never been before the term Merseybeat had been cast, but there it was and North-
+Pop music had never been considered regional before the term Merseybeat had been cast, but there it was and

 Not only did pop infiltrate all-

 Commercial television had pretty much taken the lead due to the BBC's disinterest and lack of money.
-It was obvious that 'Juke Box Jury' was showing its age and they felt that had to respond properly this time.
-The BBC's Light Entertainment boss Bill Cotton Jr had the idea to respond to Rediffusion's Ready, Steady, Go! with a show which only featured songs in the chart, which the public would already know from the radio, rather than featuring unknowns and imports from America.
-Top Of The Pops launched on New Year's Day to good ratings and a good reception for the four DJs who would work in a weekly rotation.
+It was obvious that 'Juke Box Jury' was showing its age and maybe it was about time to respond appropriately.
+The BBC's Light Entertainment boss Bill Cotton Jr had the idea to respond to Rediffusion's Ready, Steady, Go! with a show which only featured songs in the chart that the public would already know from the radio, rather than featuring unknowns and imports from America.
+Top Of The Pops launched on New Year's Day 1964 to good ratings and a good reception for the four DJs who would work in a weekly rotation.
 The show would not be without its problems.
 The decision to broadcast from Manchester would restrict the number of visiting American acts, while many northern acts who moved to London would have to take the ageing plane specially set aside for the show back northwards.
 On some occasions the vagaries of the British weather would determine who would appear on the show and who wouldn't.
 After an experiment in summer 1965 the show moved to London permanently in January 1966.
 1964 also saw the introduction of an alternative channel, BBC2 which would almost immediately gain its own Ready, Steady, Go! knock off, the sadly forgotten (due to lack of remaining footage) Beat Room.

-Most of the regional ITA stations would contribute something to the pot during the
+Most of the regional ITA stations would contribute something to the pot during 1964,

 TWW's Discs A Go-